 It will be interesting to see whether further cases will be brought forward challenging the artistic nature of these iconic designs, making the market more open to replicated modernist furniture.

 Briffa are experts in all aspects of intellectual property law and practice and advise clients operating in a broad range of sectors, including in international design and copyright laws.
-If you would like to arrange a free consultation with one of our specialist intellectual property lawyers, please contact us on 020 7288 6003 or [email protected].
+If you would like to arrange a free consultation with one of our specialist lawyers, please contact us on 020 7096 2779 or firstname.lastname@example.org.